summa-dev/eip-draft/README.md

     }

     /**
-     * @dev Zero-knowledge proof and its inputs
-     * @param proof MUST be the zero-knowledge proof
-     * @param publicInputs MUST be the proof inputs
-     */
-    struct ZKProof {
-        bytes proof;
-        uint256[] publicInputs;
-    }

-    /**
-     * @dev MUST emit when the CEX succesfully submits an address ownership proof
+     * @dev MUST emit when the CEX successfully submits an address ownership proof
      * @param addressOwnershipProofs MUST be the list of address ownership proofs */ event AddressOwnershipProofSubmitted( AddressOwnershipProof[] addressOwnershipProofs );
     /**
-     * @dev MUST emit when the CEX succesfully submits a proof of solvency
+     * @dev MUST emit when the CEX successfully submits a proof of solvency
-     * @param timestamp MUST be the timestamp at which the CEX took the snapshot of its assets and liabilites
+     * @param timestamp MUST be the timestamp at which the CEX took the snapshot of its assets and liabilities
      * @param mstRoot MUST be the Merkle sum tree root of the CEX's liabilities
      * @param assets MUST be the list of assets owned by the CEX */